Digitalizer01/Gamection/README.md

 - **Library**: Consists of consoles, where each console has a list of associated games and the user's friends.

 - **Game**: Represents an individual game entry, containing its genre and the date it was added to the library.

+## Firebase Credentials

+To use the Gamection Android app with Firebase, you will need to provide the necessary Firebase credentials.
+Please note that the specific details about the Firebase credentials, such as the Firebase project ID, API key, and other configuration settings, are not included in this repository.

+To set up the Firebase credentials for the app, follow these steps:

+1. Create a new Firebase project on the [Firebase Console](https://console.firebase.google.com/).
+2. Generate the required Firebase configuration files (google-services.json) and place them in the appropriate directory within your project.
+3. Replace the placeholder values in the configuration files with your actual Firebase credentials.
+4. Build and run the Gamection Android app on your device or emulator.

+Make sure to keep your Firebase credentials secure and avoid committing them to version control or sharing them publicly.
+It is recommended to use a secure and private method to handle Firebase credentials, such as using environment variables or a secure configuration file that is excluded from version control.

+Please refer to the Firebase documentation for detailed instructions on setting up Firebase credentials for your Android app.